Darkseal/wp-chords/readme.txt

 = How can I test it? =

-1. Go Settings->WP Chords screen.
+1. Go Settings->WP Chords Fork screen.
 2. Find the "Settings with realtime demo" field.
 3. Fill "Source" text area with the "How can I use WP chords?" directions.
 4. In the "Result" section your song will be formatted with your configurations simultaneously.